stryker-mutator/stryker-js/README.md

 **Full notation:** --files
 **Optional:** **No**
 **Description:**
-A comma seperated list of globbing expression used for selecting all files needed to run the tests.
-These should be: test files, library files, source files and any other file you need to run your project.
-The order of the files could have an impact on the test result.
+A comma seperated list of globbing expressions used for selecting all files needed to run the tests.
+These include: test files, library files, source files (the files selected with `--mutate`) and any other file you need to run your tests.
+The order of the files specified here will be the order used to load the file in the test runner, for example: karma.
 **Example:** -f node_modules/a-lib/\*\*/\*.js,src/\*\*/\*.js,a.js,test/\*\*/\*.js

 ### Default config